anttiromppanen/tw-helper/README.md

 ### `breakpoints` Command

-The breakpoints command allows you to list the breakpoints on the Tailwind project.
+The breakpoints command allows you to list the breakpoints on the Tailwind CSS project.

 - -c, --config \<file>:

-  Use this flag to provide a custom Tailwind configuration file.
+  Use this flag to provide a custom Tailwind CSS configuration file.
 The file should specify custom colors used in your project.
-This flag is only required, if the tailwind configuration file is renamed, or relocated from the project root.
+This flag is only required, if the Tailwind CSS configuration file is renamed, or relocated from the project root.

   Example: